FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/component_manager.md

 The component manager intermediates all introductions between components at runtime.

-For example, when a component connects to a [service][doc-services], the component manager validates the request, uses [capability routing][doc-capability-routing] to find the component that exposes the desired service, starts it if needed, establishes a direct connection
+For example, when a component connects to a [protocol][capability-protocol], the component manager validates the request, uses [capability routing][doc-capability-routing] to find the component that exposes the desired service, starts it if needed, establishes a direct connection